MSUDenverCubeSat/pysat/README.md

 ## Overview

-Pysat is is designed to run in two different modes.
+Pysat is designed to run in two different modes.
 1. Satellite mode which will collect and log sensor data to files and the ground station.
 2. Ground Station mode which will download the sensor data files from the remote machine over the connected radios.
 (The software is fully compatible with Python 3.7)